komalrathi/komalrathi.github.io/content/blog/software-engineering-methodologies/index.md

 ---
 title: "What are Software Engineering Methodologies?"
 date: "2021-08-09T22:12:03.284Z"
-description: "Comparing the 2 main software engineering methodologies"
+description: "Comparing the 3 main software engineering methodologies"
 ---
+A software engineering methodology refers to the process of working on a project and aims to provide the best approach to the development of the product.
+By having a clear methodology, it allows the team to have more structure while working, and provide a more accurate timeline for the delivery of a product.

 ## Agile
 Agile philosophy focusses on a team based approach providing rapid delivery of the product, with a main focus on customer satisfaction.
 The tasks are split into sprints, which last for 1-4 weeks, and require high intensity effort from the whole team.
+Communication is key during the process and the developers regularly ask for feedback so that the product best meets the consumer's requirements.

 #### Pros
 - Encourages customer/ stakeholder involvlement so product will have a higher customer satisfaction